zzZzzccHEnn/COMP0113/README.md

 ## Pre-Requisites
 Unity Editor Version: 2021.3.16f1

-Hardware: Oculus Quest 2 (https://www.meta.com/gb/quest/products/quest-2/), other commercial VR devices may support as well but not tested yet.
+Hardware: Oculus Quest 2 (https://www.meta.com/gb/quest/products/quest-2/), other commercial VR devices may be supported as well but not tested yet.

 ## Installation
 1. Clone the resposibility to the PC